inarie/Flashcards/README.md

-# Flashcards, a challange from codecademy

-## About
+# Flashcards :card_file_box:

-Project developed dring the Front-end Engineer Path from the codecademy curriculum.
+Project developed during the Front-end Engineer Path from the codecademy curriculum.
+The goals of this project were to put the material taught from React-Redux and the Redux Tool Kit to the test, as well as the following goals:

-## Goals

-Test the React-Redux and Redux Tool Kit material learned.

 + configure individual slices modules using **createSlice()**; ('@reduxjs/toolkit')
 + configure a store module wth **configureStore()** and the individual slice modules. ('@reduxjs/toolkit')